mitranim/emerge/readme.md

 structure starting at the root.
 Preserves as many original references as possible.
 The original is unaffected.

-Returns the original reference is the result would be deep-equal.
+Returns the original reference if the result would be deep-equal.

 ```javascript
 import {replaceAtRoot} from 'emerge'